flexa-markup-language/bml/README.md

 # BPS Data Storing Format

 BPS is a key-value data storing structure.
-It allows to store data in several types, even array.
+It allows storing data in several types, even arrays.

 ## Guides and Documentation